Workflows Reference

 Defining a workflow

 Workflows live under the workflows: key in .eve/manifest.yaml.
-Each workflow has a name (the YAML key) and an optional body that can include database access, steps, hints, and triggers.
+Each workflow has a name (the YAML key) and a body that includes steps, and optionally with_apis, database access, hints, and triggers.

 Minimal workflow